nblogist/yieldscan-frontend/README.md

 ### Pre-requisites <a name = "usage-pre-requisites"></a>
 - PolkadotJS browser extension
-- At least one account on Kusama with enough balance to pay for transaction fees and bond funds.
+- At least one account on Edgeware/Kusama/Polkadot with enough balance to pay for transaction fees and bond funds.

 Currently, the app can be used on https://yieldscan.onrender.com/, but the domain is likely to change and shall be updated here.